-Continuous Improvement A two-year plan for school progress developed by the principal with Work Plan CIWP input from members of the school community.
+Continuous Improvement Work Plan CIWP A two-year plan for school progress developed by the principal with input from members of the school community.
 It is used when making budget decisions.
-See section of guide on It is revised after one year.
-CIWP.
+See LSC Guide section on CIWP and SQRP.
+It is revised after one year.
 The LSC must present the proposed CIWP to the school community before it is approved.
 The LSC uses the plan to keep track of progress.
 After one year, the school updates the plan.
-Contract School An attendance center managed and operated by an organization Contract Concor retained by the Board to provide instruction and other services.
-Discretionary Funds Funds that can be used for multiple purposes as determined by the Discretionary rands principal and LSC Elementary Local School Includes 12 members: Principal, six parents, two teachers, two · Council community residents, one non-teacher staff member See p.
-4 100- march as a title as a mirror and a title.
-A title 100-less title Freedom of Information Act LSCs must meet the requirements of this Act.
-The LSC designates a (FOIA) member or members to complete training on the FOIA and act as See p.
-12 Freedom of Information Act Officer for the LSC.
-High School Local School Includes 13 members: Principal, six parents, two teachers, two Council community residents, one non-teacher staff member, one full-time See p.
-4 student Local School Council An elected or appointed Council or a Board of Governors.
+Contract School An attendance center managed and operated by an organization retained by the Board to provide instruction and other services.
+Discretionary Funds Funds that can be used for multiple purposes as determined by the principal and LSC Elementary Local School Council Includes 12 members: Principal, six parents, two teachers, two community residents, one non-teacher staff member Freedom of Information Act (FOIA) See Meetings chapter.
+LSCs must meet the requirements of this Act.
+The LSC designates a member or members to complete training on the FOIA and act as Freedom of Information Act Officer for the LSC.
+High School Local School Council Includes 13 members: Principal, six parents, two teachers, two community residents, one non-teacher staff member, one full-time student Local School Council An elected or appointed Council or a Board of Governors.
 Majority Vote The number of votes needed to pass a general motion is the majority of the members currently serving on the LSC.
 Does not apply to votes on selecting a new principal for a contract, transfers of funds or for the CEO to approve written charges against the principal.
-Military Academy One type of alternative school created by the Board that has a military See p.
-4 science curriculum and an appointed Board of Governors to involve 000 p.
-1 parents, community members, and school staff in the activities of the school.
-Officers of the LSC The LSC officers include the chairperson, who must be a parent See p.
-11 member, and secretary, who may be any LSC member.
-The LSC may 3 ee μ.
-11 also select other officers, including a Vice-chairperson and an Open Open Meetings Act (OMA) Meeting Act and Freedom of Information Act Officer or Officers.
+Military Academy One type of alternative school created by the Board that has a military science curriculum and an appointed Board of Governors to involve parents, community members, and school staff in the activities of the school.
+Officers of the LSC The LSC officers include the chairperson, who must be a parent member, and secretary, who may be any LSC member.
+The LSC may also select other officers, including a Vice-chairperson and an Open Meeting Act and Freedom of Information Act Officer or Officers.
 Open Meetings Act (OMA) LSCs must meet the requirements of this Act in conducting their business.
 The LSC members must take the OMA training.
 The LSC identifies a member or members to complete online training on the OMA annually.
 Organizational Meeting The first meeting of the LSC each school year, to be held between July 1-14.
-Parent Eligibility for LSC Each parent candidate must be the parent or legal guardian of a · · · · · · · · · · · · · · · · · · · See p.
-16 student currently enrolled at the school, not related to the principal, not Duin aire al C an employee of CPS.
-Principal Contract · · · another four year contract.
+Parent Eligibility for LSC Each parent candidate must be the parent or legal guardian of a student currently enrolled at the school, not related to the principal, not an employee of CPS.
 Principal Contract A principal receives a four-year contract.
 A Traditional LSC may vote to offer the principal another four-year contract.
 An appointed LSC may vote to recommend to the CEO that the current principal receive another four year contract.